meegpipe/meegpipe/tutorials/eog/README.md

 artifacts using a classical technique: regressing out one or more reference EOG signals from your EEG data.

+## Prerequisites

+This tutorial assumes that you have already installed and ininitialized _meegpipe_.
+If you haven't done so, then please follow the [installation instructions](http://germangh.com/meegpipe).
+For this tutorial you do not need to install any of the recommended dependencies.

 ## The sample dataset

 For this tutorial we will use the sample (epoched) dataset that comes with